 Where to Find Podcasts?

-Most serious podcasters get themselves on iTunes for its large built-in distribution, so searching iTunes would be a good start.
-Also check out Revision3.com, a larger producer of podcasts on a wide range (though tech-slanted) of topics.
-Also check with some of your favourite networks from home — more and more are offering podcast/online content.
+Most serious podcasters get themselves on iTunes for its large built-in distribution, so searching iTunes’ podcast section would be a good start.
+Also check out Revision3.com, a large producer of podcasts on a wide range of (tech-slanted) topics.
+Also check with some of your favourite networks from home — more and more are offering podcast/downloadable content.

 Enhanced Cable + Satellite

-While neither of these options are free, they are generally widely available.
-Enhanced cable is handled right through your regular cable TV provider and will usually get you a boatload of non-Mainland Chinese shows, HBO, HK MTV, National Geographic, and a variety of news channels (CNN, BBC, MSNBC) that mysteriously go dark occasionally.
+While neither of these options are free, nor are they “online”, they are generally widely available in China.
+Enhanced cable is handled right through your regular cable TV provider and will usually get you a boatload of non-Mainland Chinese shows — HBO, HK MTV, National Geographic, and a variety of news channels (CNN, BBC, MSNBC) that mysteriously go dark occasionally.
+Costs are typically a couple hundred RMB per month.

-While we think there must be legit satellite services in China, the far more common option is to get a dish and a hacked box from a local provider.
+While there are likely legitimate satellite services in China, the far more common option is to get a dish and a hacked box from a local provider.
 Beams are generally services from the Philippines, Singapore and Hong Kong.
 Usually you buy the dish and the box for a couple thousand RMB, and you’re good to go.
 Sometimes a small annual online subscription enables automatic updates to the hacked box.

 The Slingbox Solution